dm-wilson/singlestoredb-demo/readme.md

 # Architecture

 This project performs batch and streaming ingestion into SingleStore.

-- Batch jobs use [Apache Spark](https://spark.apache.org/) running on [AWS Glue](https://aws.amazon.com/glue/features/) to write Wikipedia's [Page Views](https://dumps.wikimedia.org/other/pageviews/readme.html) and [Media Requests](https://dumps.wikimedia.org/other/mediacounts/readme.html) to SingleStore (and archive in S3).
+- [OK] Batch jobs use [Apache Spark](https://spark.apache.org/) running on [AWS Glue](https://aws.amazon.com/glue/features/) to write Wikipedia's [Page Views](https://dumps.wikimedia.org/other/pageviews/readme.html) and [Media Requests](https://dumps.wikimedia.org/other/mediacounts/readme.html) to SingleStore (and archive in S3).

-- Streaming jobs use a small golang program (see: `./src/main.go`) to write events from Wikipedia's [Recent Changes](https://stream.wikimedia.org/v2/ui/#/) endpoint to SingleStore.
+- [WIP] Streaming jobs use a small golang program (see: `./src/main.go`) to write events from Wikipedia's [Recent Changes](https://stream.wikimedia.org/v2/ui/#/) endpoint to SingleStore.

 The full system architecture, including some proposed (but eventually rejected) architectures are shown below: